Tunisian Cup

-The Tunisian Cup (كأس تونس), formerly known as Tunisian President Cup (1956–2011), is the premier knockout football competition in Tunisian football, organized annually by the Tunisian Football Federation (FTF), which is considered the second most important national title after the Tunisian Ligue Professionnelle 1.
-The reigning champions are Espérance de Tunis, who won their sixteenth title at the 2024–25 season.
+The Tunisian Cup (كأس تونس), formerly known as Tunisian President Cup (1955–2011), is the premier knockout football competition in Tunisian football, organized annually by the Tunisian Football Federation (FTF), which is considered the second most important national title after the Tunisian Ligue Professionnelle 1.
+The reigning champions are Espérance de Tunis, who won their 17th title at the 2025–26 season.

-The first edition took place during the 1922–23 season under the French protectorate organized by the Tunisian Football League (an offshoot of the French Football Federation).
+The first edition took place during the 1922–23 season under the French protectorate organized by the Tunisian Football Association League (the Tunisian branch of the French Football Federation).
 The first final after independence, which took place at the end of the 1955–56 season, was won by Stade Tunisien.
 The cup is therefore organized every year, with the exception of the 1977–78 season due to the participation of the Tunisia national team's in the 1978 FIFA World Cup in Argentina, and the 2001–02 edition which is not completed due to the national team's participation in the 2002 FIFA World Cup in Japan and South Korea.
 The final match has been held generally since 2001 at the Hammadi Agrebi Stadium in Radès.
 A new Tunisian Cup Trophy is adopted whenever a team triumphs the same Trophy three times, the current cup has been taken since 2020.